yuliangguo/OmniFusion/README.md

 ```
 python test.py --fov 80 --patchsize (256, 256) --nrows 4
 ```
-The evaluation code is expected reproduce the experimental results reported in our paper.

 ## Visualization
 For training, visual results will be saved into tensorboard.
 In addition, depth maps and point clouds will be saved locally during training/evaluation.